1j01/jspaint/README.md

 * There's a black and white mode with *patterns* instead of colors in the palette, which you can get to from **Image > Attributes...**

-* You can drag the color box and tool box around if you grab them by the right place.
+* You can drag the color box and toolbox around if you grab them by the right place.
   You can even drag them out into little windows.
   You can dock the windows back to the side by double-clicking on their title bars.

 * In addition to the left-click foreground color and the right-click background color, there's a third color you can access by holding <kbd>Ctrl</kbd> while you draw.
-  It starts out with no color so you'll need to hold <kbd>Ctrl</kbd> and select a color first.
+  It starts with no color so you'll need to hold <kbd>Ctrl</kbd> and select a color first.
   The fancy thing about this color slot is you can press and release <kbd>Ctrl</kbd> to switch colors while drawing.